 The latter is fulfilled if $\theta_1\neq\theta_2$, that corresponds to the presence of realistic corner in 2D system (see Fig.~\ref{Fig:2}).
 In this case, the corner state energy is independent of the magnetic field orientation.
 Obviously, Eqs.~(\ref{eq:15}) are valid for any QSHIs with isotropic g-factor of the edge states.

 Figure~\ref{Fig:3} shows the evolution of corner state energy as a function of $\theta_1-\theta_2$ at various ratio of $g_2/g_1$, calculated for several orientations of the magnetic field and edges.
 As seen, the corner state always appears from the gapped 1D edge bands.
-Each time the corner state merges with 1D edge, $W(-\infty)W(+\infty)$ causes to zero resulting to delocalization of the corner state (see Eq.~(\ref{eq:9}).
-The boundaries of the 1D edge continuum projected onto the corner are determined by $\pm\min\{M_{1},M_{2}\}$ shown by dotted curves.
-Since both $H_{\mathrm{2D}}$ in Eq.~(\ref{eq:1}) and $H_{Z}$ in Eq.~(\ref{eq:3}) do not have electron-hole symmetry, the corner state energy $E_{\mathrm{0D}}$ depends on the orientation of the edges and the the magnetic field.
-Interestly, at specific values of $g_2/g_1$, $\theta_1$, $\theta_2$ and $\varphi$, the corner state may have a ``zero energy'' (which is $E_{\mathrm{0D}}=C$ in our notations) coinciding with the corner state energy in the system with particle-hole symmetry.
+Each time the bound-state energy approaches the edge continuum, the product $W(-\infty)W(+\infty)$ approaches zero, which signals delocalization of the corner state (cf. Eq.~(\ref{eq:9})).
+The boundaries of the 1D edge continuum projected onto the local corner spectrum are determined by $\pm\min\{M_{1},M_{2}\}$ shown by dotted curves.
+Since both $H_{\mathrm{2D}}$ in Eq.~(\ref{eq:1}) and $H_{Z}$ in Eq.~(\ref{eq:3}) do not have electron-hole symmetry, the corner state energy $E_{\mathrm{0D}}$ depends on the orientation of the edges and the magnetic field.
+Interestingly, at specific values of $g_2/g_1$, $\theta_1$, $\theta_2$ and $\varphi$, the corner state may have a ``zero energy'' (which is $E_{\mathrm{0D}}=\mathbb{C}$ in our notations) coinciding with the corner state energy in the system with particle-hole symmetry.
 However, this is the result of an arbitrary coincidence for a specific set of parameters , which are in no way related to any particular geometry of the edge and magnetic field orientations (except the case of $g_e^{||}=g_h^{||}$ and $\mathbb{D}=0$~\cite{SM}).

 Our general analytical results represented by Eqs.~(\ref{eq:Dirac9})--(\ref{eq:11}) can also be applied for other QSHIs, for which the edge g-factor tensor is different from the one in Eq.~(\ref{eq:5}).
 For instance, the edge g-factor tensor can be derived from the lowest-order in-$\mathbf{k}$ expansion of tight-binding Hamiltonians widely used to describe QSHIs within the lattice models~\cite{cst47a00,cst47,cst48}.
 As can be seen from Supplementary Materials~\cite{SM}, the analytical results obtained on the basis of Eq.~(\ref{eq:11}) with the corresponding edge g-factor tensor perfectly reproduce the results of numerical calculations performed on the square lattice~\cite{cst47a00}.